-BRANTFORD, ONTARIO – It may seem contrary to get a pedicure before going whitewater rafting on the Nith River, but Ahh…The Spahh in Paris, Ontario, is just around the corner from Grand Experiences, the outdoor adventure company, and I like to put my best foot forward when facing possible drowning – literally.
-According to Jamie Kent, owner of Grand Experiences, if we do capsize I’m to point my feet downstream, stay in the centre of the river and wait to be rescued.
+It may seem contrary to get a pedicure before going whitewater rafting on the Nith River, but Ahh…The Spahh in Paris, Ontario, is just around the corner from Grand Experiences, the outdoor adventure company, and I like to put my best foot forward when facing capsizing – literally.
+According to Jamie Kent, owner of Grand Experiences, if we do flip I’m supposed to point my feet downstream, stay in the middle of the river and wait to be rescued.
 Best to do that with a French-manicure pink.

 When people think of rafting in Ontaro, the Ottawa River usually comes to mind.
 Few have heard of this seasonal alternative, the secluded Nith River in Southern Ontario that joins up with the Grand River in Paris.
 During the summer the Nith is docile, but in the spring and fall it releases its inner demon.
 Only an hour west of Toronto, Ontario rafting enthusiasts can tackle a 15-km route with beginner-friendly Class I to III rapids between Canning and Paris.

 If the Nith is anything like the Grand, which I’ve been watching obsessively from the window of my B&B, the Asa Wolverton House, I know what to expect.
 Something cold, fast and melt-water brown, with branches and ice chunks sailing by.

 But it’s hard to say no to adventure and the sun is shining, so I’m ready for my first attempt at rafting in Ontario.
 Geared up in a powder blue helmet, beacon-yellow life jacket and wet suit, I hop in the van to go to the launch site.